 \subsubsection{Comparison with the Euler characteristic of the Hilbert scheme of points}

 Let $\sS$ be a surface with finite ADE singularities $P_1, \cdots, P_s$.
-The generating function of the Hilbert schemes of points on $\sS$ has been studied in \cite{GNS}, \cite{Toda}.
-Let us recall the formula for the surface $\sS$ with $A_n$ singularities from \cite{Toda}.
-Let $P_1,\cdots, P_s$ have singularity type $A_{n_1}, \cdots, A_{n_s}$.
+The generating function of the Euler characteristic of the Hilbert scheme of points on $\sS$ has been studied in \cite{GNS}, \cite{Toda}.
+Let us recall the formula for the surface $\sS$ with $A_n$ singularities from \cite{Toda}, and let $P_1,\cdots, P_s$ have singularity type $A_{n_1}, \cdots, A_{n_s}$.
 Let $\sS\to S$ be the map to its coarse moduli space and $\sigma: \widetilde{S}\to S$ be the minimal resolution.
-Toda used wall crossing formula to calculate that
+Toda uses wall crossing formula to calculate that

 where $\eta(q)=q^{\frac{1}{24}}\prod_{n\geq 1}(1-q^n)$ is the Dedekind eta function, and